 - Adequate firefighting equipment must be available on site and in good working order (including at least one type ABC (all purpose) 2.5 kg fire extinguisher and 3 fire beaters per working area).
 The persons on site must be trained in the use of such equipment. - The operator must provide a list of all authorities involved in firefighting in the region.
 This list must include emergency contact numbers and must be visible at the site office.

-7.8 MINIMISE DUST AND AIR EMISSIONS
+7.7 MINIMISE DUST AND AIR EMISSIONS

-Refer to erosion and sedimentation control paragraph Error!
-Reference source not found...
+Refer to erosion and sedimentation control paragraph above